AlexErrant/Pentive/design-decisions/frontend.md

 ## Comlink

-[Comlink](https://github.com/GoogleChromeLabs/comlink) makes it easier to communicate with iframes and web workers.
+[Comlink](https://github.com/GoogleChromeLabs/comlink) makes it easier to communicate with iframes, web workers, and service workers.
 Someday, [this](https://github.com/GoogleChromeLabs/comlink-loader) may be useful if we start using web workers.
 [1](https://advancedweb.hu/how-to-use-async-await-with-postmessage/), [2](https://github.com/Aaronius/penpal), or [3](https://github.com/dollarshaveclub/postmate) may be useful alternatives if Comlink does't suit our needs.
 Comlink was chosen because it had a nice TypeScript API.

 # Rejected